 9×5 – How To Succeed In Business Without Really Crying

-The first episode that’s felt like fan fiction, with Will deciding to (spoiler)join Grace’s business.
+The first episode that’s felt like fan fiction, with Will deciding to (spoiler)(spoiler alert) join Grace’s business.
 Reasonably funny, but largely generic.
 Nice Jeff Sessions joke, though.

 Episode reviews: 1